rieck/sally/README.md

 such as directories, archives and text files of string data.

-Sally implements a standard technique for mapping strings to a vector space that can be referred to generalized bag-of-words model.
+Sally implements a standard technique for mapping strings to a vector space that can be referred to as generalized bag-of-words model.
 The strings are characterized by a set of features, where each feature is associated with one dimension of the vector space.
 The following types of features are supported by Sally: bytes, tokens (words), n-grams of bytes and n-grams of